Travis Jankowski Player Props: Rangers vs. Guardians

 Travis Jankowski At The Plate

-- Jankowski is batting .375 with one homer during his last outings and is on a four-game hitting streak.
+- Jankowski will look to extend his five-game hitting streak.
+He's batting .444 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.